NanoKnife Prostate Cancer Treatment

 How effective is NanoKnife at treating prostate cancer?

 NanoKnife is generally very effective at destroying the cancer within the area that is treated.
 Across multiple studies — including work involving Prof. Stricker (Ting 2016; Blazevski 2020; Scheltema 2023), early NEAT/Valerio biopsy studies, the Guenther 2019 registry, and the Zhang et al. 2023 randomised trial — the in-field recurrence rate is usually low, commonly around 5–10%.
-This means the success rate is 90-95%.
+This means the success rate is around 90-95%.

 These results show that NanoKnife is a strong focal therapy option when used in the right patients and by experienced teams.